– Ka-Zar, Lord of the Jungle ! (and awkward statements !)

 Investigating led to the realisation that Wilma’s son Percy was now part of the Pusher’s mob.
 However, the youth turned against the Pusher to help Ka-Zar.
 He was hospitalised in the same room as his mother, helping Dr. Calvin fully emerge from her coma.

 Ka-Zar stuck around to stay with Dr. Morse.
 He thus responded when Gemini (Josh Link) stole Dr. Calvin’s only serum sample right in the Helicarrier.

 Bobbi and Zabu eventually caught up in a S.H.I.E.L.D. helicopter.
-She then managed to snatch the serum from Gemini’s ally, the Plunderer (Lord Parnival Plunder).
+Dr. Morse then managed to snatch the serum from Gemini’s ally, the Plunderer (Lord Parnival Plunder).

 She enlisted for additional physical training.
-Perhaps Ka-Zar also taught her.
+Perhaps Ka-Zar also trained her.